 Values Exploration and Excavation

-The purpose of a Values Excavation is to identify the values currently creating inclusion and/or exclusion within a culture.
-Often, values of white supremacy and heteropatriarchy are creeping in, even if our intention is to value diversity and to work toward equity and inclusion.
+The purpose of a Values Excavation is to identify the values currently in operation within a culture.
+Often, organizations have stated values that are more aspirational than operational.

-When organizations make the invisible visible, they can identify the behaviors and values necessary for building the culture they envision, and they can name the barriers to introducing more inclusive and equitable values and behaviors.
+When organizations make the invisible visible, they can identify the behaviors and values necessary for building the culture they envision, and they can name the barriers to introducing values and behaviors that create the conditions for psychological safety, the vulnerability that builds trust and high standards for how we work together.

 This work is the foundation for operationalizing the values, creating accountability, and setting a high standard for values alignment.